 So, reporting small group attendance is nothing more than a method of keeping the CMS an accurate representation of how engaged a person is when it comes to community.

 Ease Of Use

-Making the task easy increases the likelihood that it will get done.
+It is making the task easy that increases the likelihood it will get done.